QtPyHammer-devs/vmf_tool/README.md

 # vmf_tool
 A library for interpreting & editing .vmf files

-This library was created for editing Valve's .vmf (Valve Map Format)
-Created as part of [QtPyHammer](https://github.com/snake-biscuits/QtPyHammer)
+This library was created for editing Valve's .vmf (Valve Map Format) Parsing is provided by [ValveVmf](https://github.com/QtPyHammer-devs/ValveVMF) Created as part of [QtPyHammer](https://github.com/QtPyHammer-devs/QtPyHammer)

 ## Installation
-To use the latest version, clone from git:
+To use the latest version, clone from git & install dependencies:
 ```
 $ git clone git@github.com:QtPyHammer-devs/vmf_tool.git
+$ python -m pip install -r requirements.txt
 ```

 Or to use the latest stable release, install via [pip](https://pypi.org/project/vmf-tool/) (Python 3.7+):